-I am an Associate Professor of Geography in the Department of History and Political Science at the School of the Arts, Communication and Global Studies of York College of Pennsylvania.
-I teach geography courses spanning the three sub-areas of Geography: physical geography, Geographic Information Systems/Science (GIS or Geospatial Technology), and human geography.
-To many people, Geography means knowing the capital cities of countries and the name of a river.
-It is true that many geographers do know where the capital cities are and what the name of a river is but I must say that is not what geography is really about.
-Knowing these is just a scratch on the surface.
-Geography is a scientific discipline that has never stopped evolving since the Age of Antiquity.
-Geographers study patterns and processes (cause-effect relationships) within and between various spaces, whether those spaces are situated in physical systems or human systems; most importantly, seeing the world as the coupled physical-human (nature-society) systems is essential.
-GIS/Geospatial technology consisting of unique set of tools, deeply rooted in Geography, enables us to “see” the dynamic complexities within and between the systems of our world.
+I am an Associate Professor of Geography of the Department of History and Political Science at the School of the Arts, Communication and Global Studies of York College of Pennsylvania.
+I teach geography courses spanning the three areas of Geography: physical geography, Geographic Information Systems/Science (GIS or Geospatial Technology), and human geography.
+To many people, Geography means knowing capital cities of countries and the names of rivers and mountains.
+While this is partially true, knowing capital cities, rivers and mountains’ names is NOT what geography discipline is today!
+I must say knowing these is the first baby step of Geography.
+As a scientific discipline.
+Geography has never stopped evolving like all other disciplines.
+Geographers study place and space.
+We focus on patterns and processes.
+We investigate cause-effect relationships within and between places and spaces, whether the places and spaces are situated in physical systems and/or human systems, or the coupled physical-human (nature-society) systems.
+GIS/Geospatial technology made up by unique set of locational-based tools enables and empower us to “see” the dynamic complexity within and between the various systems of our world.